mexmanny/iceandfirerepo/README.md

 ## CHANGE LOG
 ***
 * [06/22] Update columns to make sure all swornmembers are correctly shown, deleted unneccessary /house page and updated a button to navigate back home on Sworn Members Details page

+* [06/26] feature/updates branch created, made some modifications to how the list of items is being rendered, and added a navbar along with react query provider so that it is available for use through out the project.

 ## Deploy on Vercel